HalloAppInc/ecredis/README.md

 ```erlang
 -spec qp(ClusterName :: atom(), Commands :: redis_command()) -> redis_result()
 ```
 `qp` should be used for pipeline commands to Redis.

-#### Caller Assumptions

-- Every key in the pipeline hashes to the same slot (prints out error if they don't)
+It is assumed that every key in the pipeline should hashes to the same slot. (prints out error and does not handle redirects if they don't)
-  - Note: redirects are still served, even if the keys don't all hash to the same slot

 ### Multi-Node Queries